medenizoren/redis-whistle/README.md

 # RedisWhistle

 RedisWhistle is a mini Redis clone developed in Go, designed to whistle away your data storage worries.
-With RedisWhistle, you can store, retrieve, and manipulate your data with a touch of humor and a pinch of magic.
+With RedisWhistle, you can store, retrieve, and manipulate your data.

 ## Download Binaries